gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	   3edf63b..edc0805  master -> master

-Notice that we stop the application runtime (Apache), deploy the code, and then run any action hooks that may have been specified in the .openshift directory.
+Notice that OpenShift stops the application runtime (Apache), deploys the code, and then runs any action hooks that may have been specified in the *.openshift/* directory.

-##**Verify code change**

 If you completed all of the steps in Lab 16 correctly, you should be able to verify that your application was deployed correctly by opening up a web browser and entering the following URL: